 In the state of Nebraska, about 66% of residents own their home.
-That’s right around the national average homeownership rate of 64%.
+That is right around the national average homeownership rate of 64%.
 With the median home value being $172,000, having the best home insurance in Nebraska is essential to protect your investment against tornadoes, floods and even blizzards.

 The average cost of Nebraska homeowners insurance is $2,816 per year for $250,000 in dwelling coverage, according to Bankrate’s 2021 study of quoted annual premiums.
-Before you purchase a home insurance policy, it’s important to do some research.
+Before you purchase a home insurance policy, it is important to do some research.
 Think about how much coverage you need based on the rebuild cost of your home and your personal items.
 You should also look into endorsement policies and determine what deductible you can afford.

 The top home insurance companies in Nebraska

 Every home insurance company has pros and cons.
 To help you find an insurance provider that fits your needs and budget, we put together a list of the best Nebraska home insurance companies based on coverage options, average 2021 rates from Quadrant Information Services, discounts and customer satisfaction scores.